 A similar "pro-arbitration" approach can also be seen in the recent case of Lin Chien Hsiung v Lin Hsiu Fen - 2022, where the respondent applied to set aside the enforcement order made by the court pursuant to the applicant's ex parte application.
 One of the respondent's key arguments is that, at the time of the applicant's ex parte application for the enforcement order, there had been material non disclosure by the applicant in failing to disclose to the Court that the respondent had applied to a Shanghai Court to set aside the award, and that the Shanghai Court had accepted jurisdiction over the case.
-Although the court recognized that the applicant "did mislead the court" as to whether the applicant had applied for enforcement of the award on the mainland, etc. and on this ground, the court did order to discharge the ex parte enforcement order, it nevertheless exercised its discretion to re-grant the order discharged after having considered the other grounds relied on by the respondent.
+Although the court recognized that the applicant "did mislead the court" as to whether the applicant had applied for enforcement order, it nevertheless exercised its discretion to re-grant the order discharge after having considered the other grounds relied on by the respondent.

-On the non-disclosure point raised, it was held by Mimmie Chan J that "I am not satisfied that the non-disclosure of the Applicant's enforcement application on the Mainland is material to his application for enforcement in Hong Kong.
+On the non-disclosure point raised, it was held by Mimmie Chan J that "I am not satisfied that the nondisclosure of the Applicant's enforcement application on the Mainland is material to his application for enforcement in Hong Kong.
 Since the Supplemental Arrangement Concerning Mutual Enforcement of Arbitral Awards between the Mainland and the Hong Kong SAR ("Supplemental Arrangement") came into effect on 27 November 2020, parties are no longer precluded from filing applications for enforcement of arbitral awards with the courts of the Mainland and Hong Kong respectively and simultaneously."